WE ARE OPEN AND LENDING

 • Do you have a considerable rental expense?

-• Does it make sense to replace that rental payment with a commercial mortgage finance loan option?
+• Does replacing that rental payment with a commercial mortgage finance loan option make sense?

 • Do I buy Commercial or do I Lease?